acgd-webdev-5/final-portfolio-website/README.md

 ## Hand in

-1. Upload the assignment to GitHub and make sure it works
+1. Upload the assignment to GitHub and make sure it works on Netlify
 2. Create an Issue, attached to your portfolio repository—**and tag me**

 The Issue should have the following things: